ifazlayrabbi/10-website10-newsletter-api/README.md

 Newsletter subscription - using api
 - nodejs backend.
 - used environment variable - to keep the api hidden
-- used gitignore - not the upload some specific files to github
+- used gitignore - not to upload some specific files to github